idkjs/more-ocaml-exercises/examples/PDF/README.txt

 This slightly unorthodox layout is required by the dependencies of the various modules in use here, and the specific questions and answers.
-You are advised to read all the code in each pdf*.ml and pdf*.mli file.
+You are advised to read all the code in each pdf*.re and pdf*.rei file.